ghilesZ/Testify/README.md

 - handling of parametric types
 - handling of module path for type annotations (e.g : `Int.t`)
 - provide the user with a *standard library* of predifined types (positive integers, non-empty lists ...)
+- define a way of tagging a function as partial or total